-• Keep a minimum distance of 10 cm between the fan openings of the product and any object in the vicinity.
+• Keep a minimum distance of 10 cm between the fan openings of the product and any object in the vicinity to provide sufficient airflow and ventilation.

 Do not place the product next to heat-generating equipment such as radiators or other products.